Basic First Aid Plus Diagram of How to Give Dogs CPR

-Burns: The only recommended first aid is to clean off the offending substance and immerse the body part under cold running water for as long as possible.
+Burns: The only recommended first aid is to clean off the affected area and immerse the body part under cold running water for as long as possible.
 Seek professional advice immediately.

 Heat Stroke: This occurs most commonly when a dog has been left alone on a hot day without ventilation.
-It is also very when exercising on hot days.
+It is also common when exercising on hot days.
 Very young and older dogs are at higher risk of heat stroke.
 Brachycephalic breeds (short noses), such as Pugs, Bulldogs, and Boston Terriers are at the most serious risks.
-Obese, long haired, and dark-colored dogs are also at a higher risk, along with dogs with hyperthyroidism, cardiopulmonary disease, laryngeal paralysis, or thick hair coats.
+Obese, long-haired, and dark-coloured dogs are also at a higher risk, along with dogs with hyperthyroidism, cardiopulmonary disease, laryngeal paralysis, or thick hair coats.
 Yes, we can trim them. but not too short or the dog can get sunburn and the coat grows again very quickly

 Poisoning: Signs of poisoning may include collapse, muscular twitching, vomiting, bleeding or convulsion.
 Do not hesitate to contact the vet.
 Take some of the noxious substance to the vet with you if you know what it is.
 If the dog has recently swallowed the poison, try to make it vomit. methods are a mixture of hydrogen peroxide and water.
 Mix the regular Chemist strength of hydrogen peroxide (3%) with an equal part of water, but do not attempt to pour it down your dog's throat, as that could cause inhalation pneumonia.
 Instead, simply pull the dog's lips away from the side of his mouth, making a pocket for depositing the liquid.